ibigio/mastermind-ai/README.md

 ## Performance

 To run a performance evaluation on the AI, simply call the `runEvaluation` function.
 Recommended number of games is 20 - 100.
+(This happens after each game by default.)